tum-pbs/Diffusion-based-Flow-Prediction/README.md

 * [Deep-Flow-Prediction](https://github.com/thunil/Deep-Flow-Prediction): Airfoil flow predictions with UNet.

-* [Coord-Trans-Encoding](https://github.com/tum-pbs/coord-trans-encoding): High-accuracy predictions of airfoil flow with C-shaped meshes.
+* [Coord-Trans-Encoding](https://github.com/tum-pbs/coord-trans-encoding): High-accuracy predictions of airfoil flows with adaptive meshes.

 The application of diffusion models in the field of fluid dynamics is a very ascendant direction.
 If you are interested in this, you can refer to our other work below: